 Makes about 20 crêpes, enough for 6-8 adults

 Whisk all the ingredients together either by hand, with a blender, or in a food processor.
 It should form a smooth, fairly runny batter.
 If the batter is too stiff, add a little more milk.
-If you have time, let the batter rest for 1 hour or overnight.
+If you have time, let the batter rest for 1 hour or overnight in the refrigerator.

 The Basic Method